claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 Then the teacher told them to take the balloon closest to them and give it to the person whose name was on it.
 In less than two minutes, everyone was holding their own balloon.

 The teacher said to the children, “These balloons are like happiness.
 We won't find it when we're only searching for our own.
 But if we care about someone else's happiness...it will ultimately help us find our own.”"

+## Drama Games

+- Some of these [games designed for drama classes](https://theatrenerds.com/10-theatre-games-perfect-drama-class/) can work well as energisers.
+- There are some more drama games [listed here](dramaresource.com/drama-games/) - this list is a bit more generically play-focused, rather than specifically focused on acting skills.